avast/PurpleDome/doc/source/basics/configuration.rst

 For your first experiments use *hello_world.yaml* which will run a simple attack on a simulated system.

 To define the VMs there are also *Vagrantfiles* and associated scripts.
-The example shipped with the code is in the *systems* folder.
+The example shipped with the code can be found in the *systems* folder.
 Using Vagrant is optional.

 Machines
 ========